Adak Island Logistics

 (Back to top)

-Adak requires all visiting birders, hunters, fisahermen, etc. to pay for a Land Use Permit.
+Adak requires all visiting birders, hunters, fishermen, etc. to pay for a Land Use Permit.

 It costs $30 for a week or $50 for six months.